CWTHF: Identifying Dark Matter Halos with Continuous Wavelet Transform: Introduction

 The current paper presents an updated and optimized version of our previous 2D algorithm to the real 3D case, introducing the continuous wavelet transform halo finder (CWTHF).
 Unlike traditional methods that directly identify structures in the density field, the CWTHF employs a multi-scale analysis to identify halos in the 4D (3D physical plus 1D scale) wavelet space.
 This methodology allows for the selection of specific scales for investigation, thereby enabling the identification of large halos with minimal resources in a time-efficient manner.
+The multiscale technique is a powerful tool in cosmology and has been used to detect various cosmological features \citep{Aragon2007}.
 It is important to note that any halo finder inherently has its own definition of a halo.
 In the case of CWTHF, the position and extent of the halos are contingent upon the location of the cross-scale maxima and the declining CWT value.

 In this paper, we provide a comprehensive description of the CWTHF, including its parameters and parallel implementation strategy.
 We visualize the identification results obtained using the CWTHF and compare them with those from the FOF method.
 This paper is structured as follows.
 In Section~\ref{sec:methodology}, we introduce the CWTHF in detail.
 Section~\ref{sec:result} presents the identification results of the CWTHF and a comparison with the FOF catalog.
 Section~\ref{sec:parameters} investigates the effects of parameters on the CWTHF and provides a set of default values.
 Finally, Section~\ref{sec:concl} summarizes the conclusions regarding the CWTHF.